state-space-models/cuthbert/docs/quickstart.md

 ## Build the filter

-Now that we've defined the model, we can construct the `cuthbert` filter object.
+Now that we've defined the model, we can construct the `cuthbert` [filter object][cuthbert.inference.Filter].

 ```{.python #quickstart-build-filter}
 football_filter = taylor.build_filter(